-The following table shows the total compensation for non-employee directors during 2022.
-David Wang, our sole executive officer who served as a member of the board during 2022, did not receive any additional compensation for such service as a director.
+The following table shows the total compensation for non-employee directors during 2023.
+David Wang, our sole executive officer who served as a member of the board during 2023, did not receive any additional compensation for such service as a director.
+Mr. Wang's compensation for his service as an employee is discussed in the executive compensation disclosures blew.

-2022 DIRECTOR COMPENSATION
+2023 DIRECTOR COMPENSATION